 Semporna to Mabul Island Boat Price:

-TIP: If you’re booked your budget accomodation on Mabul Island, then I’d definitely recommend asking them if they include a transfer.
+Travel Tip: If you're booked your accommodation on Mabul Island, then I'd definitely recommend asking them if they include a transfer.
 This could save you at least a large chunk of the transfer fee.